XengShi/materialYouNewTab/README.md

 - **Customizable Themes**: Choose from a selection of themes to match your style.
 - **Personalized Greeting**: Add a custom message or your name, so you're greeted each time you open a new tab.
-- **Integrated Search**: Search directly from the New Tab using your preferred search engine—Google, DuckDuckGo, Bing, or YouTube.
+- **Integrated Search**: Search directly from the New Tab using your preferred search engine — Google, DuckDuckGo, Bing, Brave Search or YouTube.
-- **Browser Compatibility**: Supports major browsers like Chrome, Edge, Firefox, Brave, and Safari.
+- **Browser Compatibility**: Supports major browsers like Chrome, Edge, Firefox, Brave, and Opera.

 ## 📥 Installation Guide

 ### Download

-1. **Development Version**
+1. **Development Version** (v3.0.*)

     - **Clone the Repository**:
       Use the following command to clone the repository: